-Clovernook Center for the Blind and Visually Impaired has been working for the past century to empower individuals who are blind to be self-sufficient members of their community by providing employment, enrichment and recreation programs, and support services.
+Clovernook Center for the Blind and Visually Impaired has been working for the past century to empower those who are blind and visually impaired to lead active, productive adn independent lives by providing employment, enrichment and recreation programs, and support services.
 The groundwork for these efforts was laid by the organization’s founders, sisters Florence and Georgia Trader, when they took up the cause to provide for the blind in an era of sparse social services.

 When arriving at Clovernook Center for the Blind, visitors often notice a quaint white brick cottage on the front lawn with a large sign proclaiming its listing on the National Register.
 Most don’t know the full story – but the house known as Cary Cottage has a rich history that links our campus back to the earliest days of the Ohio frontier, and whose inhabitants’ desires to advocate for the disadvantaged and disenfranchised parallel our founders a century later.